trendless/chtmlrelay/README.md

 5. Now, point DNS to the new IP addresses.

    You can already remove the old IP addresses from DNS.
-   Existing Delta Chat users will still be able to connect to the old server, send and receive messages, but new users will fail to create new profiles with your chatmail server.
+   Existing Chatmail app users or bots will still be able to connect to the old server, send and receive messages, but new ones will fail to create new profiles with your chatmail server.

    If other servers try to deliver messages to your new server they will fail,